Intro to Rock Climbing and Yoga in Morocco

 Transfers

-On arrival you will be collected at the airport, a transfer is included for anytime you arrive on Day 1.
+On arrival you will be picked up at the airport, a transfer is included for anytime you arrive on Day 1.
 For those arriving early, a transfer is still included at no extra cost, please arrange this with your host.

-At the end of the trip, you can choose to be dropped off at the airport or in the city centre.
-For those flying the evening of the last day, we suggest booking flights that depart after 18:30.
+At the end of the trip, you can choose to be dropped off at the airport or in the city center.
+For those flying the evening of the last day, we suggest booking flights that depart after 6:30 PM.

 For those wanting to stay on, extra nights and transfers can be arranged with your host at an extra cost.
 Please see Optional Extras for more information.
 In addition, please get in touch with your host directly if you'd like to discuss extra days climbing.